Close Alert Banner

 Session 4

-Race & Identity-Based Data Collection Panel
+Race & Identity-Based Data Collection in Action

 Moderator: Dr. Jose Luis (Joe) Couto, Ontario Association of Chiefs of Police